but we believe that remote work shouldn’t

 Curious about a career at FormAssembly?

 Cedric Savarese, FormAssembly CEO, started FormAssembly as a solo project over a decade ago.
 Since then, the company has grown to a team of 100+ people, and company leadership has remained committed to a remote-first structure.
 Although our team members are spread out all over the world, we’ve remained connected and committed to our goals.

-Now, FormAssembly has grown into a leading web form and data collection platform that has been included on the Inc. 5000 list of fastest-growing companies in America for several years in a row.
+Now, FormAssembly has grown into a leading web form and data collection platform that has been included on the Inc. 5000 list of fastest-growing companies in America for five consecutive years.
 With this being said, remote work works for us because of the following reasons.

 We can bring in top talent from around the globe, focused on our core values rather than physical location.

 Our Mission and Core Values

 FormAssembly’s mission is to help organizations collect, use, and be good stewards of the personal data entrusted to them.
 Each member of the FormAssembly team strives to instill this mission and these core values into our daily lives, and we search for these characteristics in every individual that joins the team.